wso2/architecture-patterns/basic-patterns/service-chaining.md

 The most common way of implementing this is through a proxy service built as a micro-service, serverless function or a piece of middleware.
 The **processing** steps depicted in the above diagram may include any relevant action such as data caching, transformation, enrichment and aggregation.

 Service Chaining can be treated as a subset of Service Orchestration.
-It represents the idea of sequential communication with service endpoints, whereas the generic term Service Orchestration may include all other styles such as parallel-invocation and recepients-list style communication.
+It represents the idea of sequential communication with service endpoints, whereas the generic term Service Orchestration includes all other styles such as parallel-invocation and recepients-list style communication.